Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 First, you need to install and activate SeedProd.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Note: There’s also a free version of SeedProd that allows you to create all kinds of pages using the drag-and-drop editor, including a custom maintenance mode page.
-However, we’ll be using the premium version of SeedProd since it comes with the advanced Theme Builder.
+However, we will be using the premium version of SeedProd since it comes with the advanced Theme Builder.

 After activating the plugin, SeedProd will ask for your license key.